-If you found a hidden world in the shadows of the one you know, a world filled with magic, immeasurable power, and forgotten occult knowledge would you pay the price to be a part of it?
-What if that price is your immortal soul?
+If you found a hidden world in the shadows of the one you knew, a world filled with magic, immeasurable power, and forgotten occult knowledge would you pay the price to be a part of it?
+What if that price was your soul?

 Will your character barter away their soul out of despair or ambition?
 As a player you get to choose with which kind of demon you have given your soul to and thus to which Fate your character belongs.
 Each Fate has its own unique spells, advantages and play style.
 Choose wisely, you only have one soul after all.
 WITCH features:

 - An expansive setting with a rich history to explore and create your own stories in.

 - Seven Fates for players to choose from when creating a character.

 - Unique spells for every Fate and additional rules for players to adjust them to the style of their individual characters.

 - Adversaries, allies, and secret societies for characters to interact with.